-It didn't matter.
-Every time I tried to put cigarettes down, one of two things would happen.
-Either the cravings would get so intense I'd feel physically ill and panic, and within a few hours I'd be smoking again.
-Or I'd manage to power through the withdrawal, only to start eating everything in sight, gaining weight so fast I'd light up again just to stop the bingeing.
+None of it mattered.
+Every time I tried to put cigarettes down, one of two things would happen to me.
+Either the cravings would get so intense I'd feel physically ill and panic, and within a few hours I'd be smoking again, or I'd manage to power through the withdrawal only to start eating everything in sight, gaining weight so quickly that I'd light up again just to stop the bingeing.

 Every time, I told myself the same thing.